Celebrate EVERYONE! 10 Books that Open Children's Hearts to the World

 Age group: Preschool

-Seeing her mother care for her new baby brother, Elizabeti wants to do the same, so she finds a rock to serve as her doll.
+Seeing her mother care for her new baby brother, Elizabeti wants to try parenting something too.
+She finds a rock and turns it into a doll that she holds, clothes, and feeds like her very own child.
 Set in Tanzania, this story gives kids a glimpse into East African culture, including how babies are carried in a kanga cloth and food is prepared outside of the home.

 5. Smiling by Gwenyth Swain